simon-anthony/sqldev_krb/README.md

 ## Quick Start

 The first step is to generate the files required for configuration.
-This is done with **krb_conf**:
+This is done with **krb_conf**.
+Note that `SQLDEV_HOME` must be set:

 <p align="center" spacing="10">
     <kbd>